And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 Good.

-Um I've got a practical question to ask you.
+I've got a practical question to ask you.

-And sort of bankrupting myself by buying up every copy is because they hate and sending it to everybody I know.
+And short of bankrupting myself by buying up every copy of because they hate and sending it to everybody I know, how do we counter the liberal media?

 I'm afraid we'll have to take another hit.

-Uh may as well have been from a different planet.
+We had this first caller of the day today, may as well have been from a different planet.

-There there's there's no way.
+There's no way.

-That that that's not the objective.
+That's not the objective.

-The political objective is to defeat these people uh at the ballot box and keep them out of power.
+The political objective is to defeat these people at the ballot box and keep them out of power.

 Now, having said that, April, I have to tell you something.

-The number of liberals who over the course of this program in 18 years have changed.
+The number of liberals who, over the course of this program in 18 years, have changed.

-I I get countless times I get emails.
+Countless times I get emails.

-So it's possible, but I mean it takes time.
+But I mean, it takes time.

 You don't accomplish it in one conversation.

-They just have a different view of things, and it starts with the fundamental belief that their country is always guilty, that their country is wrong.
+They just have a different view of things, and it starts with the fundamental belief that their country is always guilty, that their country is wrong, and it proceeds or descends from there.

-So brilliant I didn't have the discipline to stop it.
+So brilliant, I didn't have the discipline to stop it.

 Be right back.